Where to stay for Glastonbury 2025: The best luxury staycations to book now

 Moments away from the rolling hills of Frome, Wells and Glastonbury, this four-star hotel is the perfect country retreat for festival goers uninterested in roughing it.
 Having welcomed royalty – including the late Duke of Edinburgh and the King of Thailand – book here for a Glastonbury experience that feels more like an up-market holiday than a festival.
 The Regency-period estate is home to 28 rooms, a spa, three restaurants, and beautiful gardens, including its very own apple orchard.

-For the full luxury experience, we’d recommend booking a Courtyard Room, featuring mezzanine bathrooms, a furnished, private patio and exclusive late-night access to the jacuzzi and spa pool.
+For the full luxury experience, we’d recommend booking one of the deluxe rooms, offering offer a blend of luxury and design with walk-in showers and roll-top baths.
 Fuel for the day ahead at Bobo’s Bistro with delicious, simple dishes from minute-steak ciabatta to an all-day brunch or get in the festival spirit at Tiigo Bar and Grill: a relaxed, al fresco barbecue diner serving fresh meats, fish, and vegetables, paired with fine wines, beers, or locally-produced artisan ciders.

 Distance: 15 minute walk from Gate D

-Another nearby luxury hotel is the imaginatively named Glastotel, which has been operating its glamping experiences on Worthy Farm since 2022.
-The hassle-free pre-pitched boutique camping site acts as a comfortable haven for you to recharge and refuel, with five accommodation options available just 1.5km from Gate D. Couples should opt for the deluxe yurt, featuring high walls, skylights and a lockable door, while larger groups will appreciate the space of a deluxe bell tent.
-Catering for up to six people, the space is furnished with raised beds, power sockets, LED lighting and mirrors.
+Another nearby luxury hotel is the imaginatively named Glampville – formerly known as Glastotel – which has been operating its glamping experiences on Worthy Farm since 2022.
+The hassle-free pre-pitched boutique camping site acts as a comfortable haven for you to recharge and refuel, with an array of accommodation options available just 1.5km from Gate D. Couples should opt for the deluxe bell tent for two, featuring high walls, raised beds and power sockets while larger groups will appreciate the space of a classic emperor.
+Catering for up to seven people, the space is furnished with three-inch mattresses, power sockets, LED lighting and mirrors.

 Read more: 10 of the best London markets